desmonlabs/Change-RDP-Port-Windows-Script/README.md

 <h2>How to Use the Script</h2>

 <ul>
-  <li>1.
-Download the ChangeRDPPort.ps1 script</li>
+  <li>Download the ChangeRDPPort.ps1 script</li>
-  <li>2.
-Open Powershell and run: . .\ChangeRDPPort.ps1</li>
+  <li>Open Powershell and run: . .\ChangeRDPPort.ps1</li>
-  <li>3.
-Enter a new port number when prompted.
+  <li>Enter a new port number when prompted.
 Choose a number between 49152 and 65535.</li>
-  <li>4.
-The script will validate the new port number is available and in the valid range.</li>
+  <li>The script will validate the new port number is available and in the valid range.</li>
-  <li>5.
-It will then update the necessary registry keys and firewall rules to start using the new RDP port.</li>
+  <li>It will then update the necessary registry keys and firewall rules to start using the new RDP port.</li>
 </ul>

 Please note that you may have to reboot the system for the changes to fully take effect.